scratchblox/scratchblox-archives/README.md

 # scratchblox-archives
-the Archives repositroy for old ScratchBlox verisons.
+the Archives repository for old ScratchBlox verisons.
 Everything is released with a public domain license.

 ## Rules: